 If you need additional information regarding our volunteer corps, please contact Hanna Bridges-Curry at email@example.com or 504.827.6817.

-The New Orleans Baby Cakes are celebrating United Way of Southeast Louisiana's Tricentennical Volunteerism throughout our region.
+The New Orleans Baby Cakes are celebrating United Way of Southeast Louisiana's Tricentennial Volunteerism efforts throughout our region.
 From individual acts of kindness to extraordinary team efforts, United Way of Southeast Louisiana and The New Orleans Baby Cakes recognize standout volunteers and companies for their dedication to building better, brighter futures for all.